mavajee/test__electron_build/README.md

 ## Are welcome, triple build is here

-This is simple example how to use CI to build electron app for all target OS.
+This is simple example how to use CI to build electron app for all target OS, and publish this to github [releases](https://github.com/mavajee/test__electron_build/releases).

-App will build, when we push to release branch.
+App will build, when we push a new tag.

 travis can build only for os-x and linux systems but for windows need use appveyor.

 ## Require

 First you need setup Environment Variables for GITHUB_TOKEN.
 You can get token from github account settings.

-## How it work

-CI will make build when you push tags

 <!-- both travis and appveyor have simple ways to deploy app but make load builded files to one release from two different servies? -->